How NATS Lame Duck Mode Actually Works

 NATS Server Signals - SIGUSR2 triggers lame duck mode.
 The SIGTERM handler in

-server/signal.gocheckss.ldm; if the server is already in lame duck mode, it skipsShutdown()entirely, allowing the graceful drain to complete. ↩︎ -
+server/signal.gocheckss.ldm; when the server is already in lame duck mode, the entire SIGTERM handling block is a no-op –Shutdown(),WaitForShutdown(), andos.Exit(1)are all skipped, allowing the in-flight graceful drain to run to completion. ↩︎ -

 Constants